uzalu/maxima/src/challenges.md

 Rolls cost 2 🌠Willpower if the Character is [Impaired](/strain.md#impaired).

 Choose one of the dice roll results, and apply the effect matching your result:
+<span class="subline">If you choose to roll, you must use one of the roll results.</span>

 | Result | Effect |
 |-|-|